wavefrontHQ/docs/pages/doc/proxies_container.md

 ---
-title: Run a Proxy in a Container
+title: Run a Proxy in a Docker Container
 keywords:
 tags: [proxies]
 sidebar: doc_sidebar
 permalink: proxies_container.html
-summary: Configure a Wavefront Proxy and Telegraf in a container
+summary: Configure Wavefront proxy and Telegraf in a Kubernetes container
 ---
 You can set up a proxy to run in a container.
 This page discusses running a proxy and Telegraf Agent as Docker containers, but the guidance (though not some specifics) applies to other container solutions as well.